Combat Engineering: Civilian Jobs After The Military

 In the Army, Combat Engineers are a part of the United States Army Corps of Engineers and fall under MOS 12B.
 The Army Corps of Engineers are the builders of the Army, there are about a dozen jobs, including Prime Power Production Specialist (MOS 12P), Bridge Crewmember (MOS 12C), Prime Power Production Specialist (MOS 12P), Prime Power Production Specialist (MOS 12P) and Carpentry and Masonry Specialist (MOS 12W) who often do their work in combat situations.

-The Navy has a civil engineer corps and Seabees, which form the Naval Construction Force (NCF) of the United States Navy.
+The Navy has a Civil Engineer Corps and Seabees, which form the Naval Construction Force (NCF) of the United States Navy.
 The Navy Seabee Community is comprised of Occupational Field-7 ratings – Builder (BU), Construction Electrician (CE), Construction Mechanic (CM), Engineering Aide (EA), Equipment Operator (EO), Steelworker (SW) and Utilities Tech (UT).

-In the Air Force, you can find engineers under civil engineering as well in a combat engineer role in the Rapid Engineer Deployable Heavy Operational Repair Squadron Engineer units known as “Red Horse.”
-Air Force engineering specialties include Structural Specialists (AFSC-3E3X1), Electrical Systems Specialist (AFSC-3E0X1), Utilities Systems AFSC-3E4X1), Engineering Specialists (AFSC-3E5X1), and Explosive Ordnance Disposal Specialists (AFSC-3E8X1).
+In the Air Force, you can find engineers in both civil engineering and combat engineering roles, specifically in the Rapid Engineer Deployable Heavy Operational Repair Squadron Engineer units, known as “Red Horse.”

 RELATED:

-Job Hunting?
+Job Hunting

-Civilian Jobs After the Military For:
+Civilian Jobs After the Military:

 >> Find opportunities with job recruiters and staffing companies looking to assist veterans and military spouses.
 Get started today!